Stereotypes and "Indian" Costumes

 Link zu Erklärungen in deutscher Sprache - Link to explanations in German

-Especially on social networks you will find a lot of controversal discussions about cultural appropriation, "Indian" costumes, stereotypes, and racism.
-Many comments show very clearly that there is a lack of understanding why misrepresentation and reinforced stereotypes have a very negative impact on Native Americans, especially on the youth and the children.
-Among other psychological effects it undermines their self esteem.
-Step by step we will share links to sources of information and hopefully more Europeans will be able to understand why we are criticising the way Native Americans from various nations are "portrayed" in movies, so-called documentaries, tv series for children, kindergarten and school projects, vacational programs, shows, newspaper articles, advertisements, commercials, etc. We will also shed a light on cultural appropriation versus cultural appreciation.
+Especially on social networks, you will find a lot of controversial discussions about cultural appropriation, "Indian" costumes, stereotypes, and racism.
+Many comments show very clearly that there is a lack of understanding of the extremely negative impact misrepresentation and reinforced stereotypes have on Native Americans, especially on the youth and children.
+Among other psychological effects, it undermines their self esteem.
+We will share links to resources and hopefully more people will understand why we are criticizing the way Native Americans from various nations and communities are "portrayed" in movies, so-called documentaries, TV serials for children, in kindergarten and school projects, school vacation programs, in shows, in newspaper articles, advertisements, commercials, etc. We will also shed a light on cultural appropriation versus cultural appreciation.

 (In case that you cannot see the external content, please follow this link.)